How to plan for retirement

 This fact can be easily illustrated.
 Suppose we’re looking at three different people with three different approaches to their retirement.

 Despite saving the same exact amount as Johnny, Edward’s retirement investments will still have earned over half a million dollars more than Johnny by the time they reach the age of retirement.
-That’s a pretty substantial sum and it comes down to the power of compounding.
+That’s why the power of compounding is one of the most vital keys to a successful retirement.
 Remember, you’re not earning interest on just the $5,000 you’re putting aside each year – you’re also earning 7% on all the interest payments your account has accrued so far.

 A third of all Americans have saved nothing for retirement.
 What about the people who have an opportunity for an early start?
-According to survey research, three-quarters of all millennials have saved less than $10,000 – and almost half have no savings whatsoever.
+According to research, three-quarters of all millennials have saved less than $10,000 – and almost half have no savings whatsoever.
 How can this be?
-How can so many people be foregoing this spectacular source of wealth?
+How can so many people seem to have no desire to learn how to plan for retirement?
+The answer is fear.

 Over the years, Tony has published a wealth of information and resources to help you plan your retirement, including two books: Money Master the Game and Unshakeable.
 In an effort to make these resources as accessible as possible, we’ve put together this handbook to retirement so that you too can enjoy financial independence.